elastiflow/ElastiFlow-Tools/docker_install/readme.md

 ### Prerequisites:
 - Clean Ubuntu 22 (or greater) Linux server

-- 16 GB of RAM, 4 CPU cores, and 500 GB of disk.
+- 16 GB of RAM, 4 CPU cores, and 500 GB of disk space.
 This will allow you to store roughly 1 month of flow data at 500 FPS.

 - Docker.